 Important terms to know:

-- Annual interest rate – refers to the annual interest rate charged on transactions when you don’t pay your balance in full.
+- Annual interest rate – Refers to the annual interest rate charged on transactions when you don’t pay your balance in full.
 Credit card issuers can charge different interest rates for different types of transactions, such as balance transfers, cash advances and purchases.

-- Bank rate – is the minimum lending rate of the Bank of Canada.
+- Bank rate – This is the minimum lending rate of the Bank of Canada.
 The bank rate is an important tool because it is seen as the trend-setter for other short-term interest rates.
 Changes in the bank rate often lead to changes in the prime rate, which is the rate of interest that commercial banks charge their lowest-risk customers.
 Other rates can be affected by changes in bank rates, including those for mortgages, cars and business loans, as well as rates paid to savers on deposits and investment certificates.

-- Credit limit – the maximum amount a credit card company will allow someone to borrow on a single card.
+- Credit limit – The maximum amount a credit card company will allow someone to borrow on a single card.
 This is based on information on a person’s application for credit and their credit rating (Investopedia).

-- Due date – date on which you must make your payment.
+- Due date – The date on which you must make your payment.
 If you pay beyond the due date, you may be subject to interest.

 - Interest-free grace period – A number of days during which no interest is charged on the transaction.
 By law, all federally regulated financial institutions that issue credit cards must provide a minimum 21-day interest-free grace period on all new credit card purchases, as long as the balance is paid in full by the credit card statement’s due date.
 NOTE: There is no interest-free grace period for cash advances, cash-like transactions or balance transfers.

-- Late payment fee – bills not paid on time can incur additional charges.
+- Late payment fee – Bills not paid on time can incur additional charges.
 This additional charge could be a percentage of the monthly interest charges.

-- Rewards – every time you use your credit card and reach a certain amount, you may earn points which you can receive as “cash back” or credit for certain purchases or merchandise.
-There are different types of rewards credit cards, with varying features, benefits, annual fees and interest rates.
+- Rewards – Every time you use your credit card and reach a certain amount, you may earn points which you can receive as “cash back” or credit for certain purchases or merchandise.
+There are different types of rewards credit cards with varying features, benefits, annual fees and interest rates.

 0 of 10 questions completed